rerobots/hardshare/README.md

 through the rerobots infrastructure.
 It is in the early stages of development.
 Until the first released version, the API can change without warning.

+Because this project is new and because we have not yet identified the full set of substantial use-cases in the wild, there are two protocols.
+The first is based on an HTTP API and WebSockets, and the client is implemented in Python.
+The second is already in development, but has not been announced yet.

 Participating
 -------------